mudgen/diamond/README.md

 1. Has a `mapping(bytes4 => FacetAddressAndPosition) selectorToFacetAndPosition` mapping that maps each function selector to its facet address and its position in the `facetFunctionSelectors[facetAddress].functionSelectors` array.

-The standard loupe functions `facets`, `facetFunctionSelectors`, `facetAddresses` **can** be called in on-chain transactions.
+The standard loupe functions `facets`, `facetFunctionSelectors`, `facetAddresses` **CAN** be called in on-chain transactions.
 Note that if a diamond has a great many functions and/or facets these functions may cause an out-of-gas error.

 The `facetAddress` loupe function has a low gas cost in all implementations and can be called in on-chain transactions.